beenum22/comet/docs/usage.md

 # Usage
 ## Interactive Initialization
+## Supported Development Models
-## Workflows
+## Available Workflows

 ***Warning:** Some supported workflows are dependent on specific branching models.*

+### Stable Release
+### Development Version
+### Release Candidate
+### Stable and Development Streams Sync (Gitflow specific)

 ## Push to Remote Repository

 ## Upgrade Deprecated Configuration
-Some major changes/improvements has been made in the configuration parameters format resulting in deprecation of the old configuration format.
+Some major changes/improvements has been made in the configuration parameters format resulting in deprecation of some configuration parameters.
 The changes include refactoring the versioning related parameters, and replacing `dev_version` and `stable_version` parameters with newer `version` and `history` parameters.
 The new `history` parameter is included to keep track of the version changes and has additional `next_release_type` and `latest_bump_commit_hash` parameters to facilitate the automated smart versioning of the project/s in your repository.